 A Perfect Ski Getaway to Mont Tremblant, Quebec

 Mont Tremblant is situated in the Laurentian Mountains in Eastern Canada.
-From the International Airport, Montreal to Mont Tremblant is about an hour and a half by car or bus.
+From the International Airport, Montreal to Mont Tremblant is about 90 minutes by car or bus.

 Mont Tremblant locals speak French and English interchangeably.
 The colorful, snow-topped shops and buildings are reminiscent of a Swiss or French village in the Alps.
-Visitors travel to Mont Tremblant from all over which only adds to its international feel.
+Plus, visitors travel to Mont Tremblant from all over the world which only adds to its international feel.